Healthy Homes Assessment Lochain

 What are the reasons why Healthy Homes Compliance important?

-One in three households rent in New Zealand and Lochain, and research shows us that these rental houses are most likely to be colder, older and have less effective heating, and generally tend to be lower quality than homes that are owned by the owner.
+A majority of households in New Zealand and Lochain, and research indicates that rental houses tend to be older, colder, have less effective heating, and generally have lower quality than homes that are owned by the owner.

-Damp, mouldy and cold houses are associated with negative health outcomes, especially for illnesses such as colds and flu, asthma and cardiovascular conditions.
-Furthermore, people who experience four or more major housing quality problems frequently have low life satisfaction and reduced psychological well-being.
+Cold, damp and mouldy homes are linked to negative well-being outcomes, particularly ailments like colds and flu, asthma and heart diseases.
+Additionally, those who report four or more major house quality problems often experience low life satisfaction and reduced psychological well-being.

-Improving the standard of Lochain rental property will help tenants experience improved mental and physical health and reduce the interruption to learning, work and living because of health issues.
-Your investment will also be better protected from mould, mildew and damp , which means less maintenance costs in the long run.
+Improving the quality of Lochain rental property can help tenants enjoy better physical and mental health and reduce the interruption to learning, work and living due to illnesses.
+Your investment is also safeguarded from mildew, mould and damp , which means less maintenance costs over the long term.

-The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught stopping within Lochain rental properties.
+The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught stopping on Lochain rental properties.

-Begin now by calling about having a Lochain Healthy Home assessment on your rental property now.
+Begin now by calling about getting a Lochain Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance